Orange-OpenSource/gettext.js/README.md

 Here are the basic rules to follow :
 * Each key to translate is a key in the JavaScript object.
 * You must have an empty key.
-This empty key has several lines which are only informational except the line defining the plural forms (see below).
+This empty key has several lines which are only informational except the line defining the plural forms.
+YOu can either use a concatened string with new lined or an object (see below).
 * Plural forms are specified using normal JavaScript arrays.

 ### Example